Jugbot/vite-dynamic-form/README.md

 - Parent Component -- more compplicated component that shows how to nest form components inside one another
 - Slot Component -- the most advanced component that dynamically hosts different children

+## Important Mentions

+- We determine global form state such as "Should the submit button be enabled" by defiing a special key `_type` and recursively searching for errors in the form state tree.
+There are probably better ways to do this but *premature optimization is the root of all evil*